 Hello, Kristof works exclusively with the local specialty roastery and SCAE training center Academia do Café, which was founded by Sandra Azevedo already in 2011.
 Whether you feel social and want to enjoy your coffee at the communal table or choose one of the more private tables by the wall, you'll find your comfort zone for sure.

 R. do Poço dos Negros 103

-WISH has two locations in Lisbon.
-For one there's the Wish Slow Coffee House at LX Factory, an urban playground for artists, foodies and, you guessed it, coffee lovers!
+Wish Concept Store & Slow Coffee House is located at LX Factory, an urban playground for artists, foodies and, you guessed it, coffee lovers!
 It is definitely worth it to spend an afternoon exploring this creative island that used to be a manufacturing complex.
 The Wish coffee shop is right in the heart of it, with an adjacent concept store, and surrounded by grape tendrils.

 Address at LX Factory:

 I long thought that coffee is going to be the new wine, so it made total sense to me when I heard about The Mill specialising in both.
 Café during the day and vinho during the night is their mantra.
 Every time I stopped by the place was absolutely packed!
 Their delicious avocado toasts might have something to do with that.
 No exaggeration, the breakfast is the best in town!
 Or should I say breakie?
 The owners are an Australian-Portuguese duo that brings together the best of both worlds.
 The Mill also roasts their own coffee and offers two single origins for espresso.
 While serving specialty, the roast is more adapted to the liking of the locals, hence leaning to the darker side.